 During 2020, the spread of COVID-19 and the actions taken by governments have had an impact on the automotive industry, which at first estimated a reduced demand but then experienced a significant increase in demand for vehicle production and sales, which caused a chip shortage reality.
 As a result, some automotive factories were shut down at the beginning of this period, and some projects were placed on hold or cancelled.
 As of the date of this annual report, automakers around the world have resumed full development operations, and our business in not currently affected by the COVID-19 pandemic, except to the extent of a continuing chip shortage which resulted from closures as a result of actions taken by governments and industry to address the pandemic.
-We cannot predict the effect on our business or the automotive market in general in event that increased hospitalization and deaths result from the pandemic, including in China following the government's change from its former zero-COVID policy.
-We believe that the long-term horizon of our business plans can mitigate the impact of the pandemic.
-We considered the impact of COVID-19 on the estimates and assumptions and determined that there were no material adverse impacts on us in 2022 from COVID-19 factors.
+We cannot predict the effect on our business or the automotive market in general in event that increased hospitalization and deaths result form the pandemic, including in China following the government's change from its former zero-COVID policy.
+We believe that the long-term horizon of our business can mitigate the impact of the pandemic.
+We considered that there were no material adverse impacts on us in 2022 from COVID-19 factors.